Robert Carson (baseball)

-Robert N. Carson (born January 23, 1989) is an American former professional baseball pitcher who is currently the pitching coach for the Québec Capitales of the Frontier League.
-He played in Major League Baseball for the New York Mets.
+Robert N. Carson (born January 23, 1989) is an American former professional baseball pitcher who currently serves as the pitching coach for the Mississippi Mud Monsters of the Frontier League.
+He played in Major League Baseball (MLB) for the New York Mets.

-Career
+Playing career

 New York Mets

-The New York Mets drafted Carson in the 14th round of the 2007 MLB Draft out of Hattiesburg High School.
-He started the 2012 season with the Class-AA Binghamton Mets of the Eastern League.
+The New York Mets drafted Carson in the 14th round of the 2007 MLB draft out of Hattiesburg High School.
+He started the 2012 season with the Double–A Binghamton Mets of the Eastern League.
 The Mets first promoted him to the majors on April 24, but he didn't make an appearance before he was sent back to Binghamton.
 On May 17, Carson was recalled back to New York, and D. J. Carrasco was designated for assignment.
 Carson made his major league debut on May 18, 2012, when he pitched a scoreless inning of relief against the Toronto Blue Jays in a 14–5 Mets loss.

 Carson started the 2013 season with the Triple-A Las Vegas 51s, and was called up by the Mets on April 21 when Aaron Laffey was designated for assignment.
 In June 2013, Carson was sent down again to Triple-A Las Vegas.
 In parts of two seasons with the Mets, he pitched in 31 games with a 6.82 ERA.

 Los Angeles Angels of Anaheim

 Carson was claimed off waivers by the Los Angeles Angels of Anaheim on October 17, 2013.
-He pitched in 14 games for the AAA Salt Lake Bees and was 0–1 with a 10.34 ERA.
+He pitched in 14 games for the Triple–A Salt Lake Bees and was 0–1 with a 10.34 ERA.
 The Angels released him on May 10, 2014.

 Los Angeles Dodgers

-Carson signed a minor league deal with the Los Angeles Dodgers on May 17, 2014, and was assigned to the AA Chattanooga Lookouts.
-He had a 2.12 ERA in 11 appearances for the Lookouts and was then promoted to the AAA Albuquerque Isotopes, where he was 2–5 with a 5.41 ERA in 18 appearances.
+Carson signed a minor league deal with the Los Angeles Dodgers on May 17, 2014, and was assigned to the Double–A Chattanooga Lookouts.
+He had a 2.12 ERA in 11 appearances for the Lookouts and was then promoted to the Triple–A Albuquerque Isotopes, where he was 2–5 with a 5.41 ERA in 18 appearances.
 He remained with the Dodgers and received a non-roster invite to Major League spring training for 2015.
 That spring training invitation was rescinded when Carson received a 50-game suspension for violating baseball's drug policy by testing positive for a drug of abuse.
 He was released by the Dodgers in June.

 Bridgeport Bluefish

 Carson signed with the Bridgeport Bluefish on June 16, 2015.
-He became a free agent after the 2015 season.
+He made 23 appearances (12 starts) for the Bluefish, logging a 7-3 record and 2.88 ERA with 80 strikeouts over 78 innings of work.
+Carson became a free agent after the season.

 Acereros de Monclova

-He signed with the Acereros de Monclova of the Mexican League for the 2016 season.
-He was released on May 9, 2016.
+Carson signed with the Acereros de Monclova of the Mexican League for the 2016 season.
+In seven starts for Monclova, he registered a 3-2 record and 6.28 ERA with 19 strikeouts across 28 2/3 innings pitched.
+Carson was released by the Acereros on May 9, 2016.